-- Prostatectomy — to remove part or all of a prostate gland found to contain prostate cancer
+- Prostatectomy — treats prostate cancer by removing part or all of a prostate gland

-- Pyeloplasty — to repair an abnormality of the kidney and nearby ureter, which is a tube that leads from the kidney to the bladder
+- Pyeloplasty — repairs an abnormality of the kidney and nearby ureter (the tube connecting kidney and bladder)

-- Cystectomy — to remove all or part of the bladder to treat bladder cancer
+- Cystectomy — removes all or part of the bladder to treat bladder cancer

-- Nephrectomy — to remove all or part of the kidney because of kidney cancer, kidney stones or kidney disease by removing all or part of the kidney
+- Nephrectomy — treats kidney cancer, kidney stones or kidney disease by removing all or part of the kidney

 - Ureteral reimplantation — to disconnect and reinsert the ureter from the bladder to keep urine from flowing backwards from the bladder into the kidneys